jingelrpg/coc-vft/README.md

   and took the opportunity to run a pharmacy after the retirement of its former owner and fellow Jewish community member.
-* Following the Nazi occupation of Gdańsk,
+* During the Nazi occupation of Gdańsk,
   Jelka and her father found shelter in different Jewish friendly families, until her father was eventually arrested by Gestapo.
   Luckily she wasn't found and continued to find several hideouts.
-* During World War II,
+* In the middle of World War II,
   Jelka joined the Polish resistance, where she used the chemical knowledge she gained from her father to become an explosives specialist.